lhemkendreis/bayesianizer/README.md

-# drbayesian
+# bayesianizer
-A python script to turn a data base (.csv) of into a bayesian network (.xbif).
+A python script to turn a data base (.csv) into a bayesian network (.xbif).